-The consequence of each case will be based on each incident's individual set of circumstances.
+The consequence of each case will be based on each incident's individual set of circumstances unless otherwise noted or required by the WIAA.
 The Athletic Director will determine minimum penalties for any other unacceptable conduct contrary to the ideals, principles, and standards of the School District of Amery and the WIAA.